rebroad/mame/starwars_analysis/rom_file_mapping.md

 ### Action Items
 1. Always use `starwars_rev1_main_cpu.bin` for disassembly
-2. Update `complete_memory_map.bin` to use the correct ROM file
-3. Document which MAME version we're targeting (`starwars1`)
+2. Document which MAME version we're targeting (`starwars1`)
-4. Keep archived ROMs for reference but don't use them
+3. Keep archived ROMs for reference but don't use them
-5. **Always use ROM disassembly addresses, not MAME trace addresses for PC values**
+4. **Always use ROM disassembly addresses, not MAME trace addresses for PC values**